westlund-embedded/bsdiff/README.md

 The first version is at the moment only built and tested under Linux.
 The next step is to port this into NuttX RTOS which is a POSIX operating system much like Linux.

-This version of bspatch is not compatible with the standard BSDIFF40 bsdiff
+This version of bspatch is NOT compatible with the standard BSDIFF40 bsdiff